Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M575 P1 B57600 S1
+M575 P1 B57600 S1 ; sets first auxiliary port (io0 on Duet 3) to PanelDue mode
+M575 P2 B9600 S7 ; sets second auxiliary port (io1 on Duet 3) to Device mode (eg for RS485)
 </pre>

-### Description
+### Notes

+* **P parameter**
-P0 specifies the main serial interface (typically a USB port), while P1 specifies an auxiliary serial port (for example, the port used to connect a PanelDue) and P2 specifies a second auxiliary port if there is one.
-The B parameter is the required baud rate (this parameter is ignored if the port is a true USB port).
+  * P0 specifies the main serial interface, typically a USB port.
+  * P1 specifies an auxiliary serial port (for example, the port used to connect a PanelDue, usually io0 on Duet 3)
+  * P2 specifies a second auxiliary port if there is one (for example, the port used for RS485, usually io1 on Duet 3)
+* The **B parameter** is the required baud rate (this parameter is ignored if the port is a true USB port).
+* The **S parameter** defines the mode.
 Modes 2 and 3 are supported in RRF 3.01 and later.
 Modes 4 and 6 are supported in RRF 3.4 and later.
 Mode 5 is supported in RRF 3.6 and later.
 Mode 7 is supported by RRF 3.6 and later on some boards.

-### Notes

 * In RRF 3.1 and later for Duet 3, the auxiliary serial port remains disabled until a M575 P1 command is received.
 This is to allow the IO_0 port to be used for other purposes.
 In RRF 3.2 and later on all boards, the auxilliary serial port(s) remain disabled until enabled using M575.
 * In RRF 3.6.0 and later, the USB port can now be switched into PanelDue mode using M575.

 ## M576: Set SPI comms parameters